IBM/operator-for-redis-cluster/docs/docs/home.md

 TEST SUITE: None
 ```

 > **!
 Warning !**, if you want to use the docker images corresponding to the level of code present in the "main" branch.
-You need to set the image tag when you instantiate the icm-redis-cluster chart and the icm-redis-operator chart.
+You need to set the image tag when you instantiate the icm-redis-cluster chart and the operator-for-redis-cluster chart.
 The "latest" tag is corresponding to the last validated release.

 ```console
 helm install icm-redis-cluster charts/icm-redis-cluster --set image.tag=main-$COMMIT-dev